UAE: Rents in Ajman nearly double as more residents move in; rates now start at Dh18,000

 Ajman, which used to be an affordable alternative for residents who commuted to Dubai, has witnessed a surge in rental prices.

-“Rents in many areas of Ajman have increased significantly,” said Sikandar Azam, a real estate agent with Lemas Real Estate.
+“Rents in many areas of Ajman have increased significantly,” said Sikandar Azam, owner of Lemas Real Estate.
 “Studio apartments that used to be rented starting at Dh13,000 before 2021 now start at Dh22,000 in a few prime neighbourhoods.
 Rents for one-bedroom apartments, which were once between Dh18,000 and Dh22,000, now begin at Dh35,000.”

 “Rents for a 2 BHK apartment in new buildings and prime locations now start at Dh40,000, a significant increase from previous years, which used to be around Dh26,000,” said Sikandar Azam.